teslamate-org/teslamate/website/docs/projects.md

 title: Projects using TeslaMate
 ---

-Here is a list of projects using TeslaMate.
+Here is a list of projects using TeslaMate (alphabetically arranged).

 - [CustomGrafanaDashboards](#customgrafanadashboards)
 - [Gaussmeter](#gaussmeter)